Charles K. Bliss: Early life

-Bliss's early life was difficult.
-It was cold and his family were poor and hungry.
-Because the family was Jewish, he suffered anti-Jewish taunts.

-When Bliss was eight years old, Russia lost the Russo-Japanese War, Russian pogroms against the Jews accelerated, and refugees came into Bliss's town from the nearby Russian town of Kishinev.
-Also in 1905 Bliss saw a slide show of the Austro-Hungarian North Pole Expedition of Weyprecht and Payer.
-It inspired him to study engineering to improve technology for ordinary people.

-In 1914 Bliss entered World War I, first as a helper with the Red Cross field ambulance, then as an army soldier.
-After the war he entered university.
-He graduated from the Vienna University of Technology as a chemical engineer in 1922.
-He joined Telefunken, a German television and radio apparatus company, and rose to be chief of the patent department.
+During World War I, Blitz volunteered first as a helper with the Red Cross field ambulance, then as a soldier in the Austro-Hungarian Army.
+The family was forced to flee to Vienna after the Imperial Russian Army occupied Czernowitz in 1916.
+After the war he engaged in studies and graduated from the Vienna University of Technology as a chemical engineer in 1922.
+He joined Telefunken, a German radio apparatus company, where he successfully worked all the way to be promoted as chief of the patent department.

 Detention and Second World War

 In March 1938, the Third Reich annexed Austria via the Anschluss, and Bliss, as a Jew, was sent to Dachau concentration camp.
 Later. he was moved to Buchenwald concentration camp.
 His wife, Claire, a German Catholic, made constant efforts to have him released.
 He was released in 1939 but was required to leave the country for England immediately.
 In England, Bliss tried to bring his wife to him, but the outbreak of World War II in September 1939 made that impossible.
 It was there that, because the Nazi bombing of England was called the "blitz," he changed his surname to Bliss.

 Bliss arranged for Claire to escape Germany via his family in Cernăuți, Romania (now called Chernivtsi in present day Ukraine).
 Needing to leave there, Claire moved on to Greece and safety, until October 1940 when Italy invaded Greece.
 The couple were reunited on Christmas Eve 1940, after Claire continued east to Shanghai and Charles went west to Shanghai via Canada and Japan.

 After the Japanese occupied Shanghai, Bliss and his wife were placed into the Hongkew ghetto.
 Claire, as a German and a Christian had the option of claiming her German citizenship, applying for a divorce and being released.
 She did not do so and instead accompanied Bliss into the ghetto.